broadinstitute/cromwell/docs/RuntimeAttributes.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the Runtime Attributes page?

+2. What do they need to know first?
+*Why would they want to customize tasks?*
+3. Is all the important information there?
+If not, add it!

+4. Are there things that don't need to be there?
+Remove them.

+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 Runtime attributes are used to customize tasks.
 Within a task one can specify runtime attributes to customize the environment for the call.

 For example: